 EWEB supports electric mobility education and market transformation in several ways (T24/32, T37, and T38 below).
-Key 2023 EV market support initiatives included:
+Key 2024 EV market support initiatives included:

-- EV education and awareness events: EWEB and our community partners, such as the Emerald Valley Electric Vehicle Association, support, host, and participate at events that provide customers the opportunity to learn and experience electric transportation firsthand. - Electric vehicle test-drive events: Through EV test-drive events, community members can test drive an electric vehicle and learn about the benefits of switching to an EV from existing EV owners.
-EWEB held two events in 2023 in June and October, reaching 191 drivers. - Free charging stations: EWEB has installed free public level 2 electric vehicle charging stations at its Roosevelt Operations Center (ROC) in West Eugene.
-They are available for
+- EV education and awareness

+events: EWEB and our

+community partners, such as

+the Emerald Valley Electric

+Vehicle Association, support,

+host, and participate at events

+that provide customers the

+opportunity to learn and

+experience electric

+transportation firsthand.

+- Free charging stations: EWEB

+has installed free public level 2

+electric vehicle charging

+stations at its Roosevelt

+Operations Center (ROC) in

+West Eugene.
+They are

+available for community and